 Molly Beth Knobler has significant experience representing US and international whistleblowers in whistleblower protection and reward programs.

-She has handled “qui tam” cases involving Medicare and Medicaid fraud, Stark violations, kickbacks in the healthcare industry, overcharging by government contractors, customs fraud and other types of fraud against the government.
+She has handled “qui tam” cases involving Medicare and Medicaid fraud, Stark violations, kickbacks in the healthcare industry, overcharging by government contractors, cybersecurity vulnerabilities in tech products, customs fraud and other types of fraud against the government.

-She also represents clients in whistleblower claims with the IRS and the US Securities and Exchange Commission whistleblower programs, such as cases involving violations of the Foreign Corrupt Practices Act, a US anti-bribery law.
+She also represents clients in whistleblower claims with the IRS and the US Securities and Exchange Commission whistleblower programs, including cases involving violations of the Foreign Corrupt Practices Act, a US anti-bribery law.

 Some of the whistleblower cases Ms. Knobler has worked on include ones against: